 How Many CPU Cores Can Minecraft Use?

 Minecraft can use up to 2 CPU cores.
-The number of cores that Minecraft can make use of depending on which version it is.
+The number of cores that Minecraft can make use of depends on which version it is.
 The original release has the lowest cap at 1, while 1.3+ and the newest releases have a higher chance of plugin more cores.

 Minecraft is an open-ended game with no specific goals other than to survive and explore the world.
 You can play in creative mode or on a survival server, which has certain rules that you must follow.